 Community Services – Officers in this area are responsible for DARE, crime prevention, and community projects such as child seat belt safety, and senior citizen call in.
 Anyone wishing to have a child safety seat inspection is encouraged to call the department and set up an appointment.
 (973)455-0500.

 Administration – this area comprises all computer related activities and Records.
 The Records Bureau is open from 8:30am to 4:30pm, Monday thru Friday.
 The phone number for Motor Vehicle Accident Reports is (973) 455-0500.
 All Reports take approximately seven days before they become available.
 In accordance with Township Ordinance and the Open Public Records Act, NJSA 47-1A-1, et seq., fees are charged for copies of reports and records requested from the Police Department.
 The Fee Schedule can be seen here.

-Contact Susan Sherlock, the police department administrative officer, at
+Susan Sherlock, the police department administrative assistant, at

 Harding Township Municipal Offices PO Box 666, 21 Blue Mill Road, New Vernon, NJ 07976Phone: 973-267-8000 Fax: 973-267-6221